wuyou012/SIDGaussian/README.md

 We use dense point cloud from [FSGS](https://github.com/VITA-Group/FSGS?tab=readme-ov-file#data-preparation) for initialization.
 You may directly download through [this link](https://drive.google.com/drive/folders/1lYqZLuowc84Dg1cyb8ey3_Kb-wvPjDHA).

-For the public dataset, you can directly download the llff data through [here](https://drive.google.com/drive/folders/1PXEDEECbxhEFG_PkMekJuqVRZB4roDR_?usp=sharing) and combine with the point cloud
+For the public dataset, you can directly download the llff data [here](https://drive.google.com/drive/folders/1PXEDEECbxhEFG_PkMekJuqVRZB4roDR_?usp=sharing), and combine with the point cloud.

-If you are interested in mipnerf360 dataset, you can download
+If you are interested in mipnerf360 dataset, you can download through
 ```dash
 wget http://storage.googleapis.com/gresearch/refraw360/360_v2.zip
 ```